 The Investment Committee monitors the performance of the Scheme's investments in conjunction with the Scheme's investment advisors to ensure that maximum returns are achieved.
-Expert advice is obtained from Towers Watson to assist in developing an appropriate investment strategy and portfolio.
+Expert advice is obtained from Willis Towers Watson to assist in developing an appropriate investment strategy and portfolio.

-Given that the central purpose of the Scheme is to provide medical benefits to members, rather than to maximise investment returns, a moderate risk appetite is adopted.
+Given that the central purpose of the Scheme is to provide medical benefits to members, rather than to maximise investment returns, a limited risk appetite is adopted.
 The Investment Committee believes the primary objective the Scheme needs to manage, is to earn a sufficient investment return in excess of inflation over a five-year period, without losing focus on downside capital protection over a one-year period.
-The Committee believes that risk should be managed in part by holding a diversified portfolio, with a significant proportion of the assets providing returns that offer protection against inflation over the longer term.
+The Investment Portfolio, however, is not impervious to effects of market volatility and more recently, the effects of COVID-19.
+The strategic decision by the Investment Committee is to currently hold a larger portion of the investments in cash, either directly by the Scheme or via the Investment Managers, in order to minimise the fluctuations in the equity markets.
+As part of the Investment Committee's mandate, the Committee constantly review returns achieved and alter the investment decisions in the best interests of the members.